Bringing you the latest news & resources in eye health

 Believe it or not, our eyes are extremely resilient to the cold, but there are sensible precautions you can take to protect them.
 Whether you have a ski holiday planned soon, or you’re going on a business trip somewhere cold, this article is for you.

 These are the three main ways cold climates can affect your eyes:

-If any of the severe conditions take place, go inside somewhere to warm up your eyes.
+If any of the above conditions occur, go inside somewhere to warm up your eyes.
 If conditions persist, see a medical professional.

-The eyes are extremely resilient, which is why when you see people out in the extreme cold it’s the only part of their body exposed.
-However, if you happen to find yourself in a polar vortex, look after your eyes and they will look after you.
+The eyes are vert resilient, which is why when you see people out in the extreme cold their eyes are often the only exposed part of their body.
+Despite this, you should always prevent unnecessary risk of damage.
+So, if you happen to find yourself in a polar vortex, be sure to look after your eyes.

 IMPORTANT: If you are concerned about your eyes and require an urgent consultation, DO NOT use this form.
 Please call one of our clinics during office hours or contact your nearest emergency department.